ghc-proposals/ghc-proposals/proposals/0000-template.md

 ## Costs and Drawbacks

 Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
+List how this affects learnability of the language for novice users.
 Define and list any remaining drawbacks that cannot be resolved.